11 minute read.Last Modified 2021-08-20 10:59 EDT

 The installer asks if you want to preserve your existing configuration or start with a fresh installation.
 We recommend selecting Upgrade Install when migrating from CORE to SCALE to keep your configuration data.
 Then select Install in new boot environment.

 Although TrueNAS attempts to keep most of your CORE configuration data when upgrading to SCALE, some CORE-specific items do not transfer.
 GELI Encrypted pools, NIS data, AFP shares, metadata, jails, tunables, and boot environments do not migrate from CORE to SCALE.
 Init/shutdown scripts transfer, but can break and should be reviewed before use.

 After choosing to install in new boot environment, the installer will warn you that you you will be installing SCALE into the boot pool previously used for CORE.
 Select Yes.

 Once the installation completes, you will be asked to reboot the system and remove the USB with the SCALE

 When TrueNAS SCALE boots, you may need to use the Shell to configure networking interfaces so that you may access the GUI.

 Congratulations, TrueNAS SCALE is now installed!

-The next step is to log in to the web interface and begin storing data.
+The next step is to boot up the system and configure SCALE.